Arshad-Siddiqui/Arshad-Siddiqui-Test/README.md

 Sales Assistant

-- Ensure effective communication with customers to share information in a polite adn efficient way.
+- Ensure effective communication with customers to share information in a polite and efficient way.

 ## Skills